ballerina-attic/docs-ballerina-vscode-extension/en/docs/try-the-services/try-http-services.md

 ## Write the HTTP service

-Add the code below to the `main.bal` file.
+Add the code below to the `main.bal` file of your Ballerina project.

 ```ballerina
 import ballerina/http;